-Conflict researcher and advocacy officer Koen Kluessien is focused exclusively on Dutch and Belgian airstrikes, thanks to a one year grant from Stichting Democratie en Media.
+Conflict researcher and advocacy officer Koen Kluessien is focused on Dutch and Belgian airstrikes, thanks to a grant from Stichting Democratie en Media.
 Koen works closely with political parties, civic society and media in both countries to help stimulate engagement on transparency issues.
-Koen has earned an MA degree in Holocaust and Genocide Studies at the University of Amsterdam and previously worked as a researcher at the NIOD institute for war, Holocaust, and genocide studies.
+Koen has an MA in Holocaust and Genocide Studies from the University of Amsterdam and previously worked as a researcher at the NIOD institute for war, Holocaust, and genocide studies.

 Eeva Sarlin is a London-based data and advocacy researcher at Airwars.
 With a background in architecture, she oversees the geolocation of reported strikes.
 Eeva is a recent graduate from MA Research Architecture at Goldsmiths, University of London.

 Oliver Imhof is the English language researcher on our Libya team and assesses airstrikes in coordination with our Arabic researchers.
-Before he worked as a freelance journalist for the Guardian, Vice and Twitter with a focus on international politics and particular interest for the Middle East.
+He previously worked as a freelance journalist for the Guardian and Vice with a particular interest for the Middle East.
 Oliver has an MA in Politics from the University of Frankfurt and an MSc in Digital Journalism from Goldsmiths, University of London.